anyways-open/AspectedRouting/AspectedRouting/Format.md

 - `$funcName` indicates a builtin function
 - `#parameter` indicates a configurable parameter

 A profile is a function which maps a set of tags onto a value.
 It is basically Haskell, except that functions can have _multiple_ types.
-During typechecking, some types will turn out not to be possible and they will dissappear, potentially fixing the implementation of the function itself.
+During typechecking, some types will turn out not to be possible and they will disappear, potentially fixing the implementation of the function itself.

 # Injected tags